 Millions of new blog posts are published every month.
-It’s incredibly difficult to break through that noise and only a few understand how to write a blog post that people love.
+It’s incredibly difficult to break through that noise and only a few understand how to write an engaging blog post that people love.

-In this guide, I’ll show you how to write engaging blog content that helps you get traffic and build an audience after you have learned how to create a blog.
+In this guide, I’ll show you how to start creating content that helps you get traffic and build an audience after you have learned how to create a blog.
 Let’s get started.

 The internet is polluted by bad content